staticafi/distexec/README.md

 # distexec
-Distribute experiments with Symbiotic over computers
+Distribute experiments with Symbiotic over (our) computers.